 Violin playing can be categorized according to the different genres: classical, pop or jazz/improvisation.
 However, regardless of what genres you end up choosing, the fundamentals of playing the violin are extremely crucial.
 The fundamentals for violin include the correct posture, right-hand techniques: playing with the bow, pluck or left-hand techniques: fingerings.
 With a strong foundation, you will be able to excel in any genres you desire.
-Usually, lessons will be conducted in a more classical format (sometimes with simple pop pieces added to keep the student interests).
+Usually, a violin class in Singapore will be conducted in a more classical format (sometimes with simple pop pieces added to keep the student interests).
 The techniques in playing the instrument will also include learning the theory of classical music before proceeding to Pop and Jazz.
 There are a number of world-class professional musicians such as David Garrett who is a pop and crossover violinist, who was classically trained.

 Benefits of learning the violin

 Firstly, it plays a major impact in improving the social skills of the individual.
 If he or she has a shy personality, learning violin is a great way to improve social interaction with others through joining orchestras or playing in smaller ensembles.
 This provides opportunities for them to interact and work harmoniously with one another for a common goal and allowing them to step out of their comfort zone.
 On the other hand, for students who are more outspoken or extroverted, picking up violin is also a great way to improve their concentrating skills, memory and self-discipline in lessons preparations (practicing).
 “Children who take part in music develop higher levels of social cohesion and understanding of themselves and others,” says Dr. Alexandra Lamont, Lecturer in the Psychology of Music at the University of Keele.
 In a nutshell, it definitely adds a new social skill set as well as developing others important skills into their pocket.